Skip to content

 Now you can autogenerate the types:

-shell sgqlc-codegen sh_public_api.json sh_public_api_schema.py
+sgqlc-codegen sh_public_api.json sh_public_api_schema.py

 Now start making requests: